jupegarnica/garn-validator/README.md

     )({ x: 1, y: 2, z: 3 });

     expect(global.console.error).toHaveBeenCalledWith(
-      'on path /y value 2 do not match type "Boolean"' );
+      new TypeError("on path /y value 2 do not match type Boolean") );
     expect(global.console.error).toHaveBeenCalledWith(
-      'on path /y value 2 do not match type "Boolean"' );
+      new TypeError("on path /z value 3 do not match type String") );
   });
 });

 ```